IncursioHack/ESP-Game-Server/README.md

 # ESP Game Server
- Project that transforms ESP32 and M5 Cardputer into a Classic Console Emulator Server, the user can take advantage of this feature via a browser on an Android and IOS smartphone, Computer, SmartTV or any device that has a modern browser.
+ Project that transforms ESP32, M5 Cardputer, M5 StickC Plus 1.1 and M5 StickC Plus 2 into a Classic Console Emulator Server, the user can take advantage of this feature via a browser on an Android and IOS smartphone, Computer, SmartTV or any device that has a modern browser.

 ![SDLogo](https://github.com/IncursioHack/ESP-Game-Server/blob/main/img/EGS-ImagemPrincipal.png)